TebbaaX/Katana/README.md

 ## Google Mode : (supported by python 3.7 and 3.8)
 Google mode gives you 1 input the "Dork"

-For more please see the included [TLDs.txt](https://github.com/adnane-X-tebbaa/Katana/blob/master/TLDs.txt) file.

 ![Alt text](https://github.com/adnane-X-tebbaa/imgs/blob/master/google_mode.gif)

 ## Scada Mode : (supported by python 3.7 and 3.8)